SuperValu (United States)

 SuperValu, Inc., was an American wholesaler and retailer of grocery products.
 The company, formerly headquartered in the Minneapolis suburb of Eden Prairie, Minnesota, had been in business since 1926.
-It is a wholly owned subsidiary of United Natural Foods (UNFI).
+In 2018 it became a wholly owned subsidiary of United Natural Foods, Inc. (UNFI).

-On July 26, 2018, SuperValu announced that it had agreed to be purchased by Providence, RI-based United Natural Foods Inc., the largest distributor to Whole Foods Market and other natural foods stores.
-UNFI would pay $1.3 billion in cash and assume another $1.6 billion in SuperValu debt and liabilities.
-UNFI said it expects the deal to result in roughly $175 million in savings over three years and that it would divest itself of SuperValu's grocery stores.
+On July 26, 2018, SuperValu announced it had agreed to be purchased by Providence, RI-based United Natural Foods Inc., the largest distributor to Whole Foods Market and other natural foods stores.
+UNFI paid $1.3 billion in cash and assumed another $1.6 billion in SuperValu debt and liabilities.
+UNFI said it expected the deal to result in roughly $175 million in savings over three years and that it would divest itself of SuperValu's grocery stores.

-As of June 8, 2022, the SuperValu brand seems to be discontinued for everything besides some small-scale grocery stores.
+As of June 8, 2022, the SuperValu brand has been discontinued for everything besides some small-scale “neighborhood” grocery stores that still bear the SuperValu name.
 The distribution facility in Hopkins, Minnesota, has been rebranded to UNFI.